jsbnr/nr-custom-viz-lab/readme.md

 ## Part 8 - Wiring up the configuration

-You've specified want configuration you want but we now need to wire that up to our app.
+You've specified what configuration you want but we now need to wire that up to the viz.

 #### Step 1: